What are the different characteristics of client auth certificate signing for mTLS?

 - in a single client scenario the use of mTLS places focus on the point where the service accepts the certificate into the truststore.
 This entails no need for secrecy of the certificate, but does necessitate some means to ensure integrity and authenticity of the accepted certificate

-- in a multi-client scenario this is likely to become unwieldy, to some extent this is the driver for PKI in the first place - it avoids the need for a “web” of trust, instead focussing trust on some trust anchor/authority
+- in a multi-client scenario this is likely to become unwieldy — this is one driver for PKI in the first place, which avoids the need for a “web” of trust, instead focussing trust on some trust anchor/authority

 Private CA signed certificates